baseweight/baseweight.ai/posts/refresh.md

 And yes — we do offer **consulting services** if you're trying to ship models now and can't wait for the full platform to mature.
 Hit us up at [baseweight.ai/contact](https://baseweight.ai/contact) and we'll book a call.

 This is just the beginning.
-We're building the deployment layer for the future of AI — **encrypted, cross-platform, and OnDevice-first**.
+We're building the deployment layer for the future of AI — **encrypted, cross-platform, and OnDevice**.